caomw/LibrealSense-and-OpenCV-integration/README.md

 This was only resolved after going to Configuration Properties -> Debugging -> Working Directory: C:\opencv\opencv\build\x64\vc12\bin

 From what I read, it this error ir resolved by changind the working directory to a x64 folder (in my case it is x64).

+## Future Developments

+In the next few days I'll include PointCloudSave in a Mat file and in a txt file in the source code.